GSAP 2.0 gets ES modules, extra features for several plugins, bug fixes, an NPM guide in the docs, and more!

 GSAP's CSSPlugin is now super-charged to handle some slick new CSS3 properties like 3D transforms, boxShadow, textShadow, borderRadius and clip.
 Plus you don't need to worry about a litany of vendor prefixes.
 GSAP makes it easy to create next-generation effects today.

-Learn the basics of GSAP quickly with this video and article that'll have you animating in no time.
+Learn the basics of GSAP quickly.
+Includes plenty of videos and demos that will get you animating the web in no time.